|

 The emitter operates at bright red heat.
 It is generally located in a quartz tube but is not sealed.
 Some designs use metal emitters on an insulating panel.
 Tubular or 'cassette' emitter configurations are available depending upon the application it is required for.
 Recent designs of cassettes provide much better performance than earlier linear types.
 Response times vary considerably between different designs.

 The emitter operates at dull red or 'black' heat.
 Several designs are available including tubular metal-clad types or ceramic plaques.
-Metal clad emitters are very robust but energy intensity is limited and response times are relatively slow.
+Metal clad emitters are very robust but energy intensity is limited and response times are relatively slow when compared to that of medium-wave and short-wave infra-red emitters.

-Long-wave infra-red is ideal for soak-out of components after other forms of infra-red heating have been used or where a combination of infra-red and hot-air is required in a process.
+Industrial Use. - Long-wave infra-red is ideal for soak-out of components after other forms of infra-red heating have been used to do the main radiant heating.
+The use of long-wave elements creates a higher degree of hot-air than other wavelengths so is also used where a combination of infra-red and hot-air is required in a process.

 Infra-red radiant heating is simple, energy efficient and flexible.
 The efficiency of heat transfer between source and product is much higher than for hot air systems.
 This brings a number of benefits.